 FROM THE ARLGP EXECUTIVE DIRECTOR:

-While the environment around us is uncertain, we feel it is in the best interest of our community to close to the public through Wednesday, April 8th.
+While the environment around us is uncertain, we feel it is in the best interest of our community to close to the public until further notice.
 Our dedicated team of staff and volunteers are still here caring for our animals daily.
 We are practicing social distancing, limiting community contact in our facility, while still providing the highest level of care to the animals dependent on us.

 While the COVID-19 impact in Maine is rapidly changing, we want to share with you some changes that we are putting into place so that we can continue to serve the pets and people of our community while keeping our staff and volunteers protected.